Germany's Catholic Church: Women are pushing for equality | DW | 17.10.2020

 The Bishop of Munich, Cardinal Marx, appeared and started to listen to what the women had to say.
 As did the Bishop of Augsburg, Bertram Maier.
 But then, along came the Bishop of Regensburg, Rudolf Voderholzer.
 An 80-year-old woman asked him whether he, too, might not like to stop and talk.
 "He walked past and simply ignored us," says Spannig.
 The old lady reacted by turning to one of cameras: "You see, that's how these church people treat us women."
 For Spannig, it just meant that she was more determined than ever to get involved with "Maria 2.0."

 So, is the commitment to reform going to bring change?
-Michael Ebertz, sociologist and theologian based in Freiburg is skeptical: "All the protest might come to nothing."
+Michael Ebertz, sociologist and theologian based in Freiburg, is skeptical: "All the protests might come to nothing."
 With their eye-catching initiatives and actions, they have demonstrated a firm commitment to Mother Church both as an institution and a spiritual home.
-No wonder therefore that they feel such pain when later generations turn away from the church.
+No wonder, therefore, that they feel such pain when later generations turn away from the church.
 He calls it a "cognitive dissonance."
 A disturbing feeling of losing your home.
 "Still, they don't leave the church.
 They want to stay.
 But they want the institution to change," he says.

 Ebertz does not see much room for compromise.
 The church is following a "different logic," he says.
 But this "dissonance," the women's sense of feeling ill at ease, is growing.
 And what it has led to is not an "exit option" —– but the "Maria 2.0" movement.
 Bishops and priests are having to see that "committed women, who make up their reserve army, are going head to head with them."
 And after so many men left the church in the 1970s and 80s, now it is the women's turn, Ebertz says.

 "The Catholic Church is not going to change," "Maria 2.0" spokeswoman Monika Schmelter agrees.
-"But I do think that women have woken up," she says, referring to those who have suffered under the breakdown of faith in the family and who — even at the age of seventy or eighty — have turned away from the church because of the sexual abuse scandals.
+"But I do think that women have woken up," she says, referring to those who have suffered under the breakdown of faith in the family and who — even at the age of 70 or 80 — have turned away from the church because of the sexual abuse scandals.

 This article was translated from German.